 Bill Nixon, as the managing partner of Maven and with over 40 years' experience in banking and private equity, has a wealth of knowledge in the sector in which the Company operates and is a key contributor to all Board discussions.
-As a participant in various VCT industry forums, Bill provides the other Directors with valuable insight to the private equity sector.
+As a participant in various VCT industry forums, Bill provides the other Directors with valuable insight into the private equity sector.

-Keith Pickering is a qualified accountant and partner of a corporate finance firm, which ensures that he brings recent and relevant financial experience to the Board, and during the year has led the Audit & Risk Committee effectively.
-As its Chair, he initiates appropriate challenge around private company valuations and the control environment, and engages directly with the Company's Auditor to ensure that the annual audit is performed to a standard of quality and that the process is completed to the required level of detail.
-Due to the level of independent challenge that Keith continues to demonstrate and his detailed understanding and experience of the Company, the Board has resolved that, following Atul Devani's resignation at the conclusion of 2024 AGM, Keith will take on the role of Chairman.
+David Priseman has over 35 years' experience working for major banks, a care home group, a specialist transport consultancy, private equity houses and advising entrepreneurs.
+He is a qualified accountant, bringing recent and relevant financial experience to the Board, and during the year, took on the role of Chair of the Audit & Risk Committee.
+As its Chair, David initiates appropriate challenge around private company valuations, and the control environment, and has engaged directly with the Company's Auditor to ensure that the annual audit is performed to a standard of quality and that the process is completed to the required level of detail.